FHA vs Conventional Loan: Which is Right for You

 Conventional Loans

-• PMI is typically required when putting less than 20% down
+• PMI is required when putting less than 20% down

-• PMI may be removed once sufficient equity is reached, based on the loan guidelines
+• Can typically be removed once enough equity is built in the home

 Which Loan Option is Right for You?

-Choosing between an FHA loan and a conventional loan often comes down to your financial situation and homeownership goals.
-Some helpful questions to consider include:
+Choosing between an FHA loan and a conventional loan often comes down to your financial situation and long-term goals.
+A few helpful questions to consider:

-• How much am I planning to put toward a down payment?
+How much do I want to put down upfront?

-Reviewing these factors can help you better understand which loan program may align with your goals.
-Get in touch with our team today to explore your options and start your journey toward the perfect home loan!
+Taking time to review these factors can help you better understand which loan program may align with your goals.
+When you’re ready to explore your options, our team can help you compare options and find the best fit for your goals!

 About The Guest Author